 Energy suppliers can only charge a termination penalty for early cancellation of a fixed-term, fixed-price contract.
 With the new system the energy user pays for the energy supplier’s loss.
 Now this risk is covered, it is expected suppliers will offer fixed-term contracts again.

-The new rules on termination penalties for energy contracts will enter into force as soon as it is legally and technically arranged that consumers will be automatically informed of the amount of the termination penalty.
-It is expected this will be the case on 1 April 2023.
+The new rules on termination penalties for energy contracts will enter into force on 1 June 2023.